Sierra Gorda: People and culture

+Settlements

 Jalpan de Serra is in the north of Querétaro.
 It is called the "heart of the Sierra Gorda" in part due to is geographic location in the city and the fact that it is the only city in the biosphere.
 Jalpan is closely surrounded by mountains, with cobblestone streets around the very center.
 Mornings frequently are foggy or cloudy, with the sun burn such off by midday.
 Ecotourism and tourism related to the five Franciscan friary declared a World Heritage Site have recently become an important part of the economy.
 The Jalpan Dam has become important as a habitat for aquatic birds.